 - A person with Indefinite Leave to Remain (ILR); or

-- A person with Permanent residency under EU law;
+- A person with settled status/permanent residency under EU law;

 - A person with humanitarian protection in the UK;

-- A person who has refugee status in the UK.
+- A person who has refugee status in the UK; or

-- A marriage (including those who recently married in the UK on a Fiance Visa UK)
+- A married partner (including those who recently married in the UK on a Fiance Visa UK)

-- A civil partnership (including those who recently married in the UK on a UK proposed civil partnership visa)
+- A civil partner (including those who recently married in the UK on a UK proposed civil partnership visa)

-- An ‘unmarried’ partner who has lived with the person for at least two years prior to the application being submitted in a relationship similar to marriage.
+- An ‘unmarried’ partner who has lived with the person for at least two years before the application is submitted in a relationship similar to marriage.

-If you want more information about processing a FLR(M) visa application, check our in-depth guide here.
+If you want more information about preparing and submitting the FLR(M) visa application, you may be interested in our detailed step-by-step guide here.